EspressoPlus/gogo-workflow/git-workflow.md

 Branch 'test-back-dao' set up to track remote branch 'test-back-dao' from 'origin'.
 ```

 ## GitHub | Web Ui | Pull Request & Merge
-* watch [this section](https://youtu.be/RGOj5yH7evk?t=2675) of the video tutorial for a demonstration
-* Clayton can demo this too
+Watch [this section](https://youtu.be/RGOj5yH7evk?t=2675) of the video tutorial for a demonstration.
+Clayton can demo this too.

-* afterwards, check that changes are in **main**
+Afterwards, check that changes are in **main**.

 ## Local | CLI | pull from main and delete local branch
-* pull so you get latest main branch
+Pull so you get latest main branch.

-* now, locally, you'll see the changes that have been merged into main
+Now, locally, you'll see the changes that have been merged into main.
 ```bash
 git checkout main
 git pull
 ```
-* no need to keep the branch (if you don't want to) because changes are now incorporated into main branch
+No need to keep the branch (if you don't want to) because changes are now incorporated into main branch.
 ```bash
  ck@lemuree gogoMoney (main)]$ git branch -d test-back-dao Deleted branch test-back-dao (was b1ba737). ck@lemuree gogoMoney (main)]$ git branch
 * main
 ```
-* now only the main branch remains
+Now only the main branch remains